qcri-social/AIDR/Task-Manager.md

 The aidr-task-manager module provides a layer of abstraction for handling item labelling.

+Items that are labelled, or waiting to be labelled, from the [[task buffer]].

 It interfaces with the [aidr-db-manager](DB Manager) to centralize access to the tables _document_ (representing a data item), _task answer_ (representing a label of a data item), and _task assignment_ (representing a data item that is waiting to be labelled).

 # Technologies